aldeano19/restautomator/README.md

 # RESTFUL API TESTER AND AUTOMATOR. #
 * Version 1.0

+Modular RESTful API tester and automator.
 A tool to write, execute and automate, fast and clean, modular test for Restful APIs.
-The tool allows for creation of low level steps in a Test Case.
+Empowers QA engineers.
+No coding experience needed.
+The tool allows for creation of low level reusable steps in a Test Case.

 ###example Scenario: ###
 A good way to check a "/create/user" entry point, would be to send a POST to create the user and then send another another POST to retrieve that new user to confirm its creation.